canonical/spread/README.md

 For fast iterations during development or debugging, it's best to keep the servers around so they're not allocated and discarded on every run.
-To do that just provide the `-keep` flag.
-As long as allocation worked, at the end of the run the servers will not be discarded and Spread will inform the exact line to reuse them via `-reuse`.
+To do that just provide the `-reuse` flag.
+On any successful allocation the server details are immediately written down for tracking.
+Then, just provide `-reuse` again on follow up runs and servers already alive will be used whenever possible, and new ones will be allocated and also tracked down if necessary to perform follow up operations.

 Without the `-resend` flag, the project files previously sent are also left alone and reused on the next run.
 That said, the `spread.yaml` and `task.yaml` content considered is actually the one in the local machine, so any updates to those will always be taken in account on re-runs.

-Once you're done with the servers, throw them away using the same `-reuse` option and appending `-discard`.
+Once you're done with the servers, throw them away with `-discard`.
 Reused systems will remain running for as long as desired by default, which may run the pool out of machines.
 With [Linode](#linode) you may define the `halt-timeout` option to allow Spread itself to shutdown those systems and use them, without destroying the data.

+The obvious caveat when reusing machines like this is that failing restore scripts or bogus ones may leave the server in a bad state which affects the next run improperly.
+In such cases the restore scripts should be fixed to be correct and more resilient.

 <a name="debugging"/>